-- Degree students are assigned to ensemble groups by the ensemble director and the department chair.
-Each student enrolled in the Bachelor of Arts and Bachelor of Applied Music programs is required to participate in one major ensemble (band, choir or orchestra) during each semester of full-time enrollment.
-Students enrolled in the Bachelor of Music Education (BME) program are required to participate in one major ensemble (band, choir or orchestra) during each semester of full-time enrollment until the eighth semester in the program.
-Prior to student teaching, students enrolled in the BME program will participate for at least one semester in a small ensemble experience during their years at Drake.
-Certain scholarship conditions may require students to participate in ensembles beyond the minimum degree requirements.
-Because of the educational and professional needs of the student and the Music Department, a student may be required to participate in more than one ensemble during a given semester.
-Usually, the ensemble assignment is in the area of the student’s major (or minor) applied study.
+Students will be assigned to a large ensemble by the ensemble director and the Department Chair.
+Student enrolled in the Bachelor of Arts in Music and Bachelor of Music in Performance programs are required to participate in one major ensemble (MUS 148:Band; MUS 149:Choir; MUS 150:Orchestra) during each semester of full-time enrollment.
+Students enrolled in the Bachelor of Music Education program are required to participate in one major ensemble (MUS 148:Band; MUS 149:Choir; MUS 150:Orchestra) during each semester of full-time enrollment until the eighth semester in the program.
+Prior to student teaching, Bachelor of Music Education students will participate in small chamber ensembles at least one semester during their years at Drake University.
+Certain Fine Arts Scholarship conditions may require students to participate in ensembles beyond the minimum degree requirements.
+Because of the educational and professional needs of the student and the Department of Music, a student may be required to participate in more than one ensemble during a given semester.
+Usually, the ensemble assignment is in the area of the student’s major or minor.

-- Private lessons missed by students may not be made up unless satisfactory arrangements are made in advance with the instructor.
+Private lessons missed by students may not be made up unless satisfactory arrangements are made in advance with the instructor.

-- Students may be placed within the laboratory sequence based on a piano proficiency examination given during their first semester.
-Students who successfully complete portions of the piano proficiency will be a) placed appropriately in the laboratory sequence, and b) be required to study other instrument(s) and/or voice for the remaining number of semesters.
+Students may be placed within the laboratory sequence based on a piano proficiency examination given during their first semester.
+Students who successfully complete portions of the piano proficiency will be a) placed appropriately in the laboratory sequence and b) be required to study other instrument(s) and/or voice for the remaining number of semesters.
 Upon completion of the piano sequence, students may combine a variety of instruments and/or voice in order to fulfill the remainder of the applied minor requirement.

 Students who successfully complete all elements of the piano proficiency exam will be required to enroll in four semesters of lessons on piano, other instrument(s) and/or voice, in order to fulfill the applied minor requirement.
 Students may combine a variety of instruments and/or voice in order to fulfill this degree requirement.